flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/signs.md

 - OFF:
     - Turn signs off and chime sounds.

-!!! note ""
-    Chime is barely audible in the cockpit with the cockpit door closed.
+Note: Chime is barely audible in the cockpit with the cockpit door closed.

 ### NO SMOKING